Thottappan

-Thottappan (transl: Great-grandfather) is a 2019 Malayalam drama film directed by Shanavas K Bavakutty.
+Thottappan (transl: Godfather) is a 2019 Malayalam drama film directed by Shanavas K Bavakutty.
 It depicts the affection between a girl and her godparent.

 Plot

 When his partner in crime goes missing, a small-time crook dedicates himself to raising the daughter his friend left behind.
 Two small time thieves jonappan and ithaq shares a special bond and lives by doing crooks as demanded by some people.
 On a certain endeavour in which ithaque was not present, Jonappan goes missing.
 After the incident Jonappan's wife remains speechless and behaves insensitively to their daughter Sarah which leads ithaq to take care of her as a father, whom she affectionately calls as 'thottapan'(godfather).The subsequent events in the island after the entrance of a strange youngster leads to a touching climax.